Archive for Articles

 Posted by: | CommentsI began my shooting and hunting hobbies back in 1975 when I was 15 years old.
 Oma Claunch, a 13-year-old friend in my neighborhood, got me hooked on both dove and deer hunting.
 Read More→

-The Nightmare Effects of Gun Control contributed by Randy Rowley
+The Nightmare Effects of Gun Control by an unknown author, contributed by Randy Rowley

 Posted by: | CommentsIn 1911 Turkey established gun control.
 From 1915 to 1917 about 1.5 million Armenians, who were unable to defend themselves, were rounded up and exterminated.
 Read More→